jallanxjallan/onemanairforce/adaptation/scenes/back_to_jogja.md

 ---
+category: past
+date: 24 December 1947
+status: synopsis
 title: Back to Jogja
-date: 15 August 1948
-location: Maguwo
-status: new
 ---

-Bob returns to Jogja  with both pilot and aircraft in good shape.
+RI-002 returns to Jogja.
+Suryadarma tells Bob to lay low while they deal with the fallout from Ining's death.
+Bob spends an idyllic few days in Kaliurang, a resort on the slopes of Mount Merapi.